it3xl/git-repo-sync/README.md

 **Is it possible to synchronize all branches and tags?** - Yes.
 I have another solutions and ideas.
 No one is interested.<br/>
 **Why do not sync Git-tags?** - This is disabled because some popular Git-servers block deletion of tags.

+## I warned you.

+if you are techically savvy, I expect you will complete everything from one day to one month.
+Depends on your situation and needs.<br/>
+I wish you luck.

+## Wish to pay for a working solution?

+Most of the following sections describe technical deatails.

+I am offering a complete package that includes
+* Working solution
+* One year support
+* Automated backups of your repositories
+* Notifications about conflict solving or branche deletion
+* reasonable customizations

+Contact me at [it3xl.com](it3xl.com) if your are interesting.

 ## Features

 * Prevention of an occasional deletion of an entire repository.